Skip to main content

 ParameterSample ValueDescription

-Iceberg S3 Paths3a://warehouse/ or gs://hive-dataproc-generated-bucket/hive-warehouseDetermines the S3 path or storage location for Iceberg data.
-The value "s3a://warehouse/" represents the designated S3 bucket or directory.
+Iceberg S3 Path (Warehouse)s3://warehouse/ or gs://hive-dataproc-generated-bucket/hive-warehouseDetermines the S3 path or storage location for Iceberg data.
+The value s3://warehouse/ represents the designated S3 bucket or directory.
 If using GCP, use dataproc hive metastore bucket.
+Use s3a:// if using Minio

 AWS Regionus-east-1Specifies the AWS region associated with the S3 bucket where the data is stored.

-Hive URIthrift://localhost:9083 or thrift://METASTORE_IP:9083Defines the URI of the Hive Metastore service that the writer will connect to for catalog interactions.
-METASTORE_IP will be provided by GCP's Hive dataproc metastore.
+Hive URIthrift://<hostname>:9083 or thrift://METASTORE_IP:9083Defines the URI of the Hive Metastore service that the writer will connect to for catalog interactions.
+METASTORE_IP will be provided by GCP's Hive dataproc metastore or thrift://localhost:9083 if you are using local setup using docker compose.
+If you are using separate docker for hive then it can be thrift://host.docker.internal:9083

 Use SSL for S3falseIndicates whether SSL is enabled for S3 connections. "false" means that SSL is disabled for these communications.